mozilla/policy-templates/README.md

 `Status` can be "default", "locked", "user" or "clear"

-Default preferences can be modified by the user.

-If a value is locked, it is also set as the default.
+* `"default"`: Read/Write: Setting appear as default even if factory default differs.
+* `"locked"`: Read-Only: Setting appear as default even if factory default differs.
+* `"user"`: Read/Write: Setting appear as changed if it differ from factory default.
+* `"clear"`: Read/Write: `Value` has no effect.
+Resets to factory default on each startup.

-User preferences persist across invocations of Firefox.
+`"user"` preferences persist across invocations of Firefox.
 It is the equivalent of a user setting the preference.
 They are most useful when a preference is needed very early in startup so it can't be set as default by policy.
 An example of this is ```toolkit.legacyUserProfileCustomizations.stylesheets```.

-User preferences persist even if the policy is removed, so if you need to remove them, you should use the clear policy.
+`"user"` preferences persist even if the policy is removed, so if you need to remove them, you should use the clear policy.

 See the examples below for more detail.